LaunchCode-Code-Connect/.github/profile/README.md

 * You can only join this group if you have graduated from a LaunchCode course

-## Message specifically for alumni in LaunchCode's candidate pool
+## Message specifically for alumni currently in LaunchCode's candidate pool

 **The more you engage with the new group's weekly problem sets and project challenges, the better you'll become as a Software Developer and/or Data Analyst/Engineer.**